net-lisias-ksp/Principia/Home.md

 Welcome to the Principia wiki!

-The change log for the recent versions is [here](https://github.com/mockingbirdnest/Principia/wiki/Change-Log).
+The change log is [here](https://github.com/mockingbirdnest/Principia/wiki/Change-Log).

 We have a tutorial explaining how to go to the Mun with Principia and the stock game [here](https://github.com/mockingbirdnest/Principia/wiki/A-guide-to-going-to-the-Mun-with-Principia).